This page contains regulations concerning the following topics.

 5.4.
 Evaluation.
 A student who has successfully completed two qualifying papers has passed the Provost's Candidacy Examination.
 If the paper submitted is deemed to require improvement, the committee will list specific problems and recommended changes.
 Once this list is provided to the student, the revised paper must be submitted within 30 days.
 If the revision is deemed inadequate, the paper is failed and the student must leave the program.

 6.2.
 Before proceeding to write their dissertations, students are required to write and defend a dissertation proposal.
 Such proposals are usually written with the assistance of a student's dissertation adviser.
 Students should normally submit a dissertation proposal before the end of the fall semester of the fourth year of residence, and must do so no later than the spring semester of the fourth year.

 6.3.
 A student may request to defend a dissertation proposal at any time.
-However, in order to be eligible for nomination for a Dissertation Fellowship in any given spring semester, a student must have defended his or her proposal before the end of classes in the fall semester immediately preceding.
+However, in order to be eligible for nomination for a Dissertation Fellowship in any given spring semester, a student must have defended his or her proposal before the end of the fall semester immediately preceding.

 6.4.
 The dissertation proposal is defended before a group consisting of at least three persons: a proposal defense committee of three faculty members who serve as examiners and the supervisor of the dissertation.
 The defense is nevertheless open to all members of the faculty and student body.

 - A student shall set a timetable to be met, specifying a date by which the dissertation will be completed.
 This timetable is to be submitted to the faculty for approval.

 - If the schedule is not met, the student is automatically required to withdraw from the program.

 - A student may petition for an extension for a specified period of time.
 The preceding two conditions will then apply.